 This not only adds more life to existing NFT projects, it also introduces the concept of dynamic rarity where the more collections an NFT is made compatible with, the more demand and thus value it has.

-Adding a new resource into a multi-resource NFT requires the consent of both the issuer and the NFT's owner.
+Adding a new asset into a multi-asset NFT requires the consent of both the issuer and the NFT's owner.

-Specifically, only the issuer of the collection can propose a new resource, and only the owner can accept it.
+Specifically, only the issuer of the collection can propose a new asset, and only the owner can accept it.
 If the issuer and owner are the same, no accept step is necessary.

-An owner of an NFT cannot add new resources onto their own NFT.
+An owner of an NFT cannot add new assets onto their own NFT.
 This prevents mock-value from being added to an NFT.

-An issuer cannot add new resources to an NFT without the owner's approval.
-This approval can be made ahead of time, or it can be made on-demand as a new resource is proposed.
+An issuer cannot add new assets to an NFT without the owner's approval.
+This approval can be made ahead of time, or it can be made on-demand as a new asset is proposed.